Dominating Set Knapsack: Profit Optimization on Dominating Sets: Results on Parameterized Complexity Classes

-Conversely, let us assume that \dos instance $(\GG,k)$ is an \yes instance.
+Conversely, let us assume that \dos instance $(\GG,k)$ is a \yes instance.
 Then there exists a subset $\WW\subseteq \VV$ of size $k$ such that it outputs a \dos.
 Consider the set $\WW^\pr=\{u_i: v_i \in \WW, \forall i \in[1,n]\}$.
-Since each vertex of $\WW^\pr$ is involved with weight 1 and produces profit amount 1, $\WW^\pr$ is a \dos of size $k$ with max bag size and total profit $k$.
-Therefore, the \dosknapsack instance is an \yes instance. \end{proof}
+Since each vertex of $\WW^\pr$ is involved with weight 1 and produces a profit amount 1, $\WW^\pr$ is a \dos of size $k$ with max bag size and total profit $k$.
+Therefore, the \dosknapsack instance is a \yes instance. \end{proof}